conorriches/website/content/blog/access-control.md

 Entirely optional, but I have a soft spot for LCD displays.

-I used one which has a i2c backpack on it, so we only need two data pins to communicate with ir rather than the many wires you otherwise need.
+I used one which has a i2c backpack on it, so we only need two data pins to communicate with it rather than the many wires you otherwise need.
 These are generic devices and can be bought on eBay.

 There's a range of commands that can be used to turn the display on and off, display custom characters, and position text as you please.